TL;DR: Why High Achievers Feel “Not Enough” After Success…in 20 seconds.

 The critic helped you succeed.

-But it never learned how to stand down.
+But it never learned:

 The Performance–Safety Split: A Mindedjoy Framework